marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 # What about btrfs?

-Btrfs allocates it's structures dynamically.
+Btrfs allocates its structures dynamically.
 From block groups to internal structures and inodes, btrfs allocates them on demand.

 ## Btrfs: block groups